 Research and enrollment numbers are at record levels, which cement Texas Tech's commitment

 to attracting and retaining quality students.
-The university strives to foster an
+In fall 2020, the university achieved

-Quality students need a top-notch faculty.
-Texas Tech is home to a diverse, highly
+Quality students need top-notch faculty.
+Texas Tech is home to a diverse, highly revered

-revered pool of educators who excel in teaching, research and service.
+pool of educators who excel in teaching, research and service.
+The university strives